MicrosoftDocs/sql-docs/docs/ssms/f1-help/database-engine-query-editor-sql-server-management-studio.md

 ![Editor toolbar](media/database-engine-query-editor-sql-server-management-studio/editor-toolbar.png)

-When the [!INCLUDE[ssDE](../../includes/ssde-md.md)] Query Editor is open, the SQL Editor toolbar appears with the following buttons.
+When the Query Editor is open, the SQL Editor toolbar appears with the following buttons.

+You can also add the SQL Editor toolbar by selecting the **View** menu, selecting **Toolbars**, and then selecting **SQL Editor**.
+If you add the SQL Editor toolbar when no Query Editor windows are open, all the buttons are unavailable.

-### Connect using the SQL Editor Toolbar
+### Connect

 ![Connect icon](media/database-engine-query-editor-sql-server-management-studio/toolbar-connect.png)